Alebrije: Original papercraft alebrijes

 The original designs for Pedro Linares' alebrijes have fallen into the public domain.
 However, according to Chapter Three of the 1996 Mexican federal copyright law, it is illegal to sell crafts made in Mexico without acknowledging the community and region they are from, or to alter the crafts in a way that could be interpreted as damaging to the culture's reputation or image.
 The law applied to the commercialization of the crafts as well as to their public exhibition and the use of their images.
-However, this law is rarely enforced; most crafts sellers in Mexico rarely give where the origin of their products are from.
+This law is rarely enforced; most crafts sellers in Mexico rarely disclose where the origin of their products.
 The name "alebrijes" is used for a wide variety of crafts, even though the Linares family has sought to gain control over the name.
 The family says that pieces which are not made by them and do not come from Mexico City should state so.
 The Linares family continues to export their work to the most important galleries showing Mexican art worldwide.
 For example, "Beasts and Bones: The Cartonería of the Linares Family" in Carlsbad, California, featured about seventy alebrijes and was so popular that it was extended by several weeks.